hedreiandrade/api-doeobem/README.md

-Login API with PHP, Docker, SLIM 3, Composer, JWT security and CRUD for your new Models, you can use PostMan for test this API.
+Login API with PHP, Docker, SLIM 3,Composer, JWT security and CRUD for your new Models, you can use PostMan for test this API.

 ---------------------------------------------------------------------------------------------